AnnsAnns/RIOT/doc/guides/misc/roadmap.md

 description: Overview of priority areas of RIOT development & enhancements
 ---

-The aim of the roadmap is to identify priority areas of RIOT development & enhancements.
+The aim of the roadmap is to identify priority areas of RIOT development and enhancements.
 For each area, some near-future plans and concrete next steps are indicated.
 The text and items below are tentative, up for discussion, to be updated by regular pull requests.